TKeyz/LoginForm/README.md

 # Instructions
-To login use these credentials:
+To login, use these credentials:

 Username: design@tkeyz.com
 Password: helloworld